Thank you for agreeing to be interviewed!

 On the day

-You have hopefully now booked a slot to be interviewed and been sent a Zoom link.
+You have hopefully now booked a slot to be interviewed and been sent a link to our interview service (Riverside FM).
 If not – please head back to the email you received and choose a convenient time.

-Your interviewer will connect a couple of minutes before your allotted time and once you’ve connected, will help you to look great and confirm your job title.
+Mark or Josh will connect a minute or so before your allotted time and once you’ve connected, will help you to look great and confirm your job title.
 They’ll then turn off their camera (so not to distract), hit the record button and start the interview.

 If you’re not happy with any answer – please say – and we can re-record – we want you to be proud of your responses.
 The interviewer may ask you to rephrase or repeat an answer, to make sure it as fluent as it can be.